CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

     ![The image and its captions are displayed.](./media/update1n.png)

 1. Copy this link and paste it into the browser [**https://aka.ms/mslearn-images-for-analysis**](https://aka.ms/mslearn-images-for-analysis) to download **image-analysis.zip**.
-Open the folder on your computer,extract the zip file and locate the file named **store-camera-1.jpg**; which contains the following image:
+Open the folder on your computer, extract the zip file, and locate the file named **store-camera-1.jpg**; which contains the following image:

     ![An image of a parent using a cellphone camera to take a picture of a child in in a store](./media/analyze-images-vision/store-camera-1.jpg)